About The App

 After extensive lecturing at university and many years of counselling and teaching children and teenagers, Jennifer embraced technology as an excellent tool for literacy attainmnet.
 She scripted all the lessons for the reading app that was to become Learn to Read George Canine.
 This app is designed to teach children to read in the most efficient, evidenced-based way.
 Jennifer knows exactly how to create the app because, as a cognitive psychologist, she had studied, researched, worked and lectured in all of the relevant areas.
 She not only knows what content to create, but how I should teach it.

-I know how important it is to start the reading program with phonics.
-That’s when you teach kids about the relationship between alphabet letters and the sounds in spoken words.
-Next, I mix phonics and whole language approaches, so that kids understand that the relationship between the letters and sounds can be used to read interesting stories.
+I know how important it is to start the reading program with phonemic analysis, that is, hearing sounds in spoken words.
+With that, there’s phonics.
+That’s when you teach kids about the relationship between alphabet letters and those sounds in spoken words.
+Next, we practice the letters-sounds to read the words in interesting stories.

 I have also learned that when building a skill set, repetition is the name of the game.
 So, I repeat myself, because it’s only with repeated practice that kids will acquire the necessary skills for reading.